algosup/2023-2024-project-5-flutter-team-5/documents/Specification/FunctionalSpecification.md

 Each message log has the name of the user and the last message sent.
 The match log at the other hand has only the name of the user.

 In the chat page, the user can tap on the text field, write a message with a keyboard and tap on the send button to send the message.
-The user can also tap on the back button to go back to the message page.
 The possiblility to delete or edit a message is available.

 #### 2.1.6 Setting page
 This page contains the account setting including email, phone numbers, linked accounts, logout and delete option.
 The page also contain the community rule, the privacy policy, legal mention and support contact.
+The option available are the following list:

+    1. Setting
+		a. phone numbers
+		b. linked accounts
+		c. email address
+	2. Contact us
+		a. help & assistance
+	3. Community
+		a. community rule
+		b. security
+	4. Policy
+		a. cookie policy
+		b. privacy policy
+		c. privacy setting
+	5.Legal mention
+		a. license
+		b. terms of use
+	6. Logout

+	7. Delete account

+Except for the logout and delete account, the user can tap on the option to access to the page dedicated.
+On the page of privacy setting, the user can tick the optional cookies. for phone numbers, a keyboard is available to write the phone number when the user taps the button.
+For the linked account, the user can tap on the button to link the account and add account.
+The email address is already written and can't be modified.
+The setting page is accessible from every page at the top left corner of the screen (except on the setting page and filter).
 ## 3. Functional Requirements

 <!-- Add a part defining the different pages and their functions before doing the use cases as they are currently referring to pages that are not defined-->